Evaa18/data-models/models/base/dbt-transformations/_columns.md

 Boolean taking the value true when they are soft deleted, false otherwise.
 {% enddocs %}

+{% docs ambassador_latest_crisis_started_at %}
+Denormalized timestamp at which the latest crisis started.
+{% enddocs %}

+{% docs ambassador_last_unpublished_at %}
+Timestamp at which the ambassador was last unpublished.
+If the profile is republished afterwards, this field is not nulled and holds the previous value.
+{% enddocs %}

+{% docs ambassador_last_invalidated_at %}
+Timestamp of the last invalidation.
+{% enddocs %}

 {% docs dbt_updated_at %}
 Timestamp of the last time the snapshot was updated for the row.
 {% enddocs %}